top of page

 1ST VICE PRESIDENT

 Diane Clements Boyd was appointed Executive Director of the Evansville-Vanderburgh County Human Relations Commission in January of 2004.
-Prior to joining the Human Relations Commission, she served as a Program Manager at the Evansville Black Coalition, Inc., from 1995 to 2004.
+Prior to her appointment, she served as a Program Manager at the Evansville Black Coalition, Inc., from 1995 to 2004.

-Diane has been in the forefront of advancing social justice and advocacy efforts in the city of Evansville for over 20 years.
+Diane has been in the forefront of advancing social justice and advocacy efforts in the City of Evansville for over 20 years.
 In addition to being responsible for enforcing municipal civil rights laws, Diane is responsible for administering several advisory boards.
 In 2009, she worked with disability advocates to create the city’s first Advisory Board on Disability Services.
 The board provides guidance to the City of Evansville and Vanderburgh County in matters concerning individuals with disabilities and offers a public forum for members of the community to raise issues of concern.
-Diane advised city officials on the need for civil rights protections for the LGBT community.
-In 2011, the Evansville City Council passed an ordinance to include protections for LGBT individuals.
-Diane also advises the Evansville Commission on the Social Status of African Males, whose mission is to create practical proposals and workable remedies in the areas of employment, education, health and criminal justice to reduce problems that African American males face.
-Under her direction, the Evansville Commission on the Social Status of African American Males spearheads the Indiana Black Barbershop Health Initiative, the Million Father March and criminal record expungement workshops.
+Diane advised city officials on the need for civil rights protections for the LGBT community and in 2011, the Evansville City Council passed an ordinance to include protections for LGBT individuals.
+Diane also advises the Evansville Commission on the Social Status of African American Males, whose mission is to create practical proposals and workable remedies in the areas of employment, education, health, and criminal justice to reduce problems that African American males face.
+Under her direction, the Evansville Commission on the Social Status of African American Males commissioned a report on the School-to-Prison Pipeline and continues to advocate for education equity.
+She also spearheads the local Indiana Black Barbershop Health Initiative, the Million Father March and workshops on criminal record expungement.
+In 2021, she led an effort to establish the city’s first Diversity, Equity and Inclusion Council.
+In 2022, the Evansville City Council passed an ordinance establishing the Diversity, Equity and Inclusion Council.

-Diane serves as chairperson of the Indiana Advisory Committee to the U.S. Commission on Civil Rights; Past president of the Indiana Consortium of State and Local Human Rights Agencies; member of the Evansville Commission on Homelessness; and the Evansville Women’s Equality Day Committee.
-Diane received the 2011 Freedom Award from the State of Indiana Martin Luther King Commission, the 2009 Black Women’s Task Force Community Service Award, and the Evansville Chapter of the NAACP Lifetime Community Advocate Award.
-Diane is a member of Delta Sigma Theta Sorority, Inc., and serves as the Indiana Social Action Coordinator.
+Diane serves as chairperson of the Indiana Advisory Committee to the U.S. Commission on Civil Rights; She is also a past president of the Indiana Consortium of State and Local Human Rights Agencies; member of the Evansville Commission on Homelessness; Evansville Women’s Equality Day Committee member and was recently appointed to serve on the Core Team of the Evansville Climate Action Plan Committee.
+In 2022, Diane received the “Woman on A Mission” award from the Evansville YWCA.
+She also received the Freedom Award from the State of Indiana Martin Luther King Commission in 2011, the Black Women’s Task Force Community Service Award in 2009, and the Evansville Chapter of the NAACP Lifetime Community Advocate Award.
+Diane is a member of Delta Sigma Theta Sorority, Inc., and serves as the Social Action Coordinator for the Evansville Alumnae Chapter.
 Diane is a graduate of the University of California Los Angeles with a Bachelor of Arts Degree in Sociology.

 2ND VICE PRESIDENT